 The line reached Springfield, Missouri, from Fort Scott, Kansas, via leased lines.
 In the meantime, the Kansas City, Springfield, and Memphis Railroad, a subsidiary of the Kansas City, Fort Scott, and Gulf Railroad, built a line from Springfield, Missouri, to Memphis, Tennessee, which was completed in 1883.
 The entire system, known as the “Memphis Route,” was consolidated by agreement in 1888 as the Kansas City, Fort Scott, and Memphis Railroad Company.
 The Kansas City, Fort Scott, and Memphis Railroad Company also controlled the Kansas City, Memphis, and Birmingham Railroad.

 In 1888 these companies were consolidated under the name of Kansas City, Fort Scott, and Memphis Railroad Company, which was incorporated under the laws of Kansas, Missouri, and Arkansas.

-The Memphis Route competed with the St. Louis-San Francisco Railway (Frisco) for control of some of the same territory and branch lines.
-The Frisco expanded rapidly during the 1890s, and in 1901 St. Louis & San Franscisco Railroad Company bought the controlling interest in the Kansas City, Fort Scott & Memphis Railroad Company.
+The Memphis Route competed with the St. Louis-San Francisco Railway (Frisco) to control some of the same territory and branch lines.
+The Frisco expanded rapidly during the 1890s, and in 1901 St. Louis & San Francisco Railroad Company bought the controlling interest in the Kansas City, Fort Scott & Memphis Railroad Company.
 However, formal ownership would not be assumed until 1928.